NomadsReach/Fallout-Anomaly/.github/ISSUE_TEMPLATE/bug-report---.md

  - OS: [e.g. Arch Linux]
  - Hardware
  - Other details that you think may affect.

+### Contact:

+   Please list your discord name if you are in our discord:

+---

 ### Additional context
-Add any other context about the problem here or screenshots/videos.
+Add any other context about the problem here or screenshots/videos/ticket transcript from discord.

+---